divyadandru/demo/rowdropreadme.md

 ```

-Returns params
+Returns `params`

 ### STEP 2: fetch_and_store_datastore_arguments

 **Updates the params dictionary**

-If a parameter value is not passed as a standard dag parameter, and passed as one of the additional_dag_params, then params dictionary key-value pairs are updated.
+If a parameter value is not passed as a standard dag parameter, and passed as one of the `args.additional_dag_params`, then params dictionary key-value pairs are updated.

+Returns updated `params`

 ### STEP 3: fetch_and_store_datastore_arguments

-If a parameter value is neither passed as a standard dag parameter nor as in additional_dag_params, and if the datastore key names are passed to fetch from datastore using  args.input_from_datastore['fetch_datastore_params'].
+If a parameter value is neither passed as a standard dag parameter nor as in `args.additional_dag_params`, and if the datastore key names are passed to fetch from datastore using  `args.input_from_datastore['fetch_datastore_params']`.

-Then the datastore keys are used to fetch from the datastore, and the key’s value will be updated in params dictionary and also a new key-value pair will be created if not already present.
+Then the datastore keys are used to fetch the values from the datastore, and the key’s value will be updated in `params` dictionary and also a new key-value pair will be created if not already present.

 ***3.1. get the task entry***

-Get the list of entries based on the filter_map and kind
+Get the list of entries based on the `filter_ma`p and `kind`

-Sort the obtained list of entries based on the order_task_entries_params[‘order_by_key_list’] and order_task_entries_params[‘descending_order’], where order_task_entries_params is passed as a nested json object in args.input_from_datastore from the dag
+Sort the obtained list of entries based on the `order_task_entries_params[‘order_by_key_list’]` and `order_task_entries_params[‘descending_order’]`, where `order_task_entries_params` is passed as a nested json object in `args.input_from_datastore` from the dag

     order_task_entries_params = args.input_from_datastore['order_task_entries_params']